spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/back-end/zed/persistence-layer/query-container/using-a-query-container.md

 title: Using a Query Container
 description: The query container of the current unterminated query is available via $this->getQueryContainer() in the factory of the communication and the business layer and can be injected into any model.
 originalLink: https://documentation.spryker.com/2021080/docs/using-a-query-container
+originalArticleId: e5763c41-e709-4734-b47b-d1123cf4255a
 redirect_from:
   - /2021080/docs/using-a-query-container
   - /2021080/docs/en/using-a-query-container
+  - /docs/using-a-query-container
+  - /docs/en/using-a-query-container
 ---

-The query container of the current unterminated query is available via `$this->getQueryContainer()` in the [factory](https://documentation.spryker.com/docs/factory) of the communication and the business layer and can be injected into any model.
+The query container of the current unterminated query is available via `$this->getQueryContainer()` in the [factory](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/back-end/data-manipulation/data-enrichment/factory/creating-instances-of-classes-factory.html) of the communication and the business layer and can be injected into any model.

 ![Query container via factory](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Zed/Persistence+Layer/Query+Container/query-container-via-factory.png){height="" width=""}